bsa-git/docker-node-todo/docs/tutorial/getting-started/index.md

 needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

-We'll dive deeper into images later on, covering topics such as layering, best practices, and more.

-> If you're familiar with `chroot`, think of a container as an extended version of `chroot`.
-The
-> filesystem is simply coming from the image.
-But, a container adds additional isolation not
-> available when simply using chroot.